-Polka, Schottisch, Polka-Redowa, Polka-Mazurka, Varsovienne, Galop or Galopade, Valse à Deux Temps, Esmeralda, Danish Dance, Waltz and Redowa Waltz.
+Polka, Schottisch, Polka-Redowa, Polka-Mazurka, Varsovienne, Galop or Galopade, Valse à Deux Temps, Esmeralda, Danish Dance, Waltz, and Redowa Waltz.

-To describe these dances accurately, would require much more space than the limits of this little book will admit of, (the design being principally to assist beginners under instruction;) and to the novice might not be of much practical benefit; inasmuch, as it is necessary for a beginner to receive verbal and practical instruction from a competent teacher to enable him to dance with grace and skill.
-However, a few general remarks upon Round Dancing, may not be out of place.
+To describe these dances accurately, would require much more space than can be given in this little book, (its design being principally to assist beginners under instruction;) and to the novice it might not be of much practical benefit, inasmuch as it is necessary for a beginner to receive verbal and practical instruction from a competent teacher to enable him to dance with grace and skill.
+However, a few general remarks upon Round Dancing may not be out of place.

 The position is of utmost importance.
 The lady takes position on the gentleman's right, as in Quadrille dancing.
-The gentleman places his right arm round the lady's waist-the hand must lay flat upon the waist, with the fingers together, and not all spread apart.
+The gentleman places his right arm round the lady's waist; the hand must lie flat upon the waist, with the fingers together, and not spread apart.
 He should hold her firmly, yet gently, with the right arm.

-The lady's left hand rests lightly upon the gentleman's right shoulder.
-The fingers should be together, and curved, and not spread apart, grasping the gentleman's arm or shoulder.
-The lady's arm should not bear down heavily upon the gentleman's-the arms should not touch.
+The lady's left hand rests lightly upon the gentlemans right shoulder.
+The fingers should be together and curved, but should not spread apart nor grasp the gentleman's arm or shoulder.
+The lady's arm should not bear down upon the gentleman's-the arms should not touch.

 The gentleman with his left hand, holds the lady's right.
-In giving and taking the hand, the lady turns the back of her hand uppermost, the back of the hand slightly turned in toward the gentleman, (so that the little finger is a little higher than the fore-finger-the fingers together.)
-The gentleman places the inner side of the fingers (not the ends of the fingers, but the whole length,) of his left hand, against the inner side of the fingers of the lady's right, his thumb being alongside and touching his fore-finger, and covering the knuckle of lady's little finger, and thus clasps the hand.
+In giving her right hand, the lady turns the palm downward, the back of the hand slightly turned in toward the gentleman (so that the little finger is higher than the fore-finger-the fingers together.)
+The gentleman places the inner side of the fingers of his left hand, against the inner side of the fingers of the lady's right, his thumb being alongside and touching his fore-finger and covering the knuckle of the lady's little finger, and thus clasps the hand.

-The lady's right arm should be straight, but not stiff; the gentleman's left arm bent at an angle of forty-five degrees, the elbow turned downwards, and about seven inches from the body-elbow inclined slightly backward; the hand at the height of the elbow.
-(See cut, page 34.);
+The lady's right arm should be straight, but not stiff; the gentleman's left arm bent at an angle of forty-five degrees, the elbow about seven inches from the body and inclined slightly backward; the hand at the height of the elbow.-(See cut, page 48.)

-By not having the arm firmly upon the lady's waist, the hand is continually slipping away, and the gentleman, every few moments, loses his position, and is grasping at the lady's waist; the lady has no support, and dances with an ill grace, for the very reason that the gentleman does not hold her well enough, does not turn himself sufficiently, or does not take his step in unison with her's.
+When the gentleman's arm does not rest firmly upon the lady's waist, the hand is continually slipping away, and the gentleman, losing his position, is grasping at the lady's waist the lady has no support, and dances with an ill grace, simply because the gentleman does not hold her well enough, does not turn himself sufficiently, or does not step in unison with her.

-From the fact of the right arm of the gentleman, being round the lady's waist, beginners are apt to draw the right shoulder too near the lady's left.
-It is caused by the gentleman bending his elbow too much, thereby drawing the lady too close.
-The gentleman's right shoulder and the lady's left, should be nearly as far apart, as the other shoulders.
-The feet must be brought around according to the position of the body, and should be together while standing in position of Round Dancing, or "Waltz position."
+Beginners are apt to draw the right shoulder too near the lady's left, the gentleman bending his elbow too much and thereby drawing the lady too close.
+The gentleman's right shoulder and the lady's left should be nearly as far apart as the other shoulders.

+While standing in position of Round Dancing, or "Waltz position," the heels should be together and the toes turned out naturally and at equal angles.

-As the dancing is upon the front part of the feet, the weight should be inclined forward-do not lean backward.
+As the dancing is upon the front part of the feet, the weight should be inclined forward-never backward.
 Do not allow the body to touch your partner.
-Do not look in your partner's face, nor to the same side.
-Look over your partner's right shoulder, (your position being a little to your partner's right-your own left;) but do not lean over it.

-There are many false positions, the inelegancies of which, could be more easily demonstrated ocularly, than in a written description.
+Do not look in your partner's face, but over the right shoulder, (your position being a little to your partner's right-your own left,) but do not lean over it.
+There are many false positions, the inelegancies of which could be more easily demonstrated ocularly than in a written description.